DELIGHT-LABS/docs-terraswap-io/content/docs/howto/token.md

 ---
 > **NOTE**
 >
-> We strongly recommend to create by the pre-stored binary. (hereinafter, referred to as `CODE ID : 4` of Terra 2.0 & `CODE ID : 3` of Terra classic) \
+> We strongly recommend to create by the pre-stored binary.\
 > There are some advantages below:
 >
 > * These token, pair contract codes are well audited by foundation.
 Don't have to audit for yours additionally.